All-in-one EVENT ORGANISATION PLATFORM

 What type of eventsAmsterdam is prime for meetings, conferences, and workshops.
 The options for private dining and hotels are also out of this world.
 In other words, it’s ideal for Work, Play, and Stay We believe that event spaces don’t have to be lifeless.
 Our experts strive to find the most exciting and inspiring spaces in each city.
 And in Amsterdam, they’ve really found some beauties.
 If there’s one thing Amsterdam excels in, it’s repurposing old and forgotten spaces.
 It’s a city that respects and celebrates its past but doesn’t forget to embrace the future.
 We’re so excited by the uniqueness of our spaces.
 In Amsterdam, we have everything from penthouses to attics to brewery rooms to a refurbished gas factory.
 Workshops spaces are from €57 per hour.
 Check out these handpicked workshop spaces to see what is possible.
 Meeting rooms start from €39 per hour.
 Check out these 5 creative meeting rooms in Amsterdam we love.
 Conferences start from €163 per hour.
 If you want to hold something massive, Amsterdam can host conferences with up to 5,000 people!
 Private dining starts from €50 per hour and could be the perfect way to cap off a successful corporate event.

 AreasWithin the city, you have distinct neighbourhoods with their own identity and charms.
 The Centrum is a tourist’s playground.
 Expect bright lights and busy streets.
 You’ll never be bored here.
 Don’t worry, though; there are plenty of peaceful rooms to come back to in the Centrum.
 If you’re looking for perfection, go to the Jordaan.
 It’s popular with tourists, and you’ll see why.
 The houses are stunning, the cafes are quaint, and the shops are unparalleled.
 De Pijp is hard to leave.
 Everything you could need or want is on this residential island.
 There’s a phenomenal park in the middle and good transport links to anywhere you need to go.
 If you enjoy dining out and great bars, you won’t be disappointed.
 Oost is where you can experience living like a true Amsterdamer.
 But that’s not to say it’s not exciting!
 You’ll see a brewery that’s a windmill, another perfect city park and a huge outdoor market.
 If you imagine Oud Zuid, think grandeur and then some!
 The neighbourhood’s leafy streets are home to Amsterdam’s high-end shopping.
 Those with nostalgic tastes won’t be disappointed either.
-Don’t just take our word for it; check out this elegant theatre for performance and conferences.
 As a bonus, the three most prominent museums plus the Royal Concert Hall are in Oud Zuid and are all in plain sight of each other.
 Close to both the city and the airport, Zuid is the perfect choice for those who mean business.
 With towering, impressive buildings, Zuid is home to some big corporations.
 You’ll also find some of the best street food you can get.
 Noord is for those searching for a mixture of nature and urban renewal.
 You can get there for free on the ferry.
 They’re direct from Central Station, and the journey lasts the length of a pop song!
 If you get there on a Sunday, you can visit the Ij-Hallen, the biggest flea market in Europe.
 For good views and contemporary venues, this chic space hits the spot.
 It’s a difficult choice.
 But we can help.
 Our team has been hard at work, finding the most wonderful accommodation for you.
 Check out our selection of hotels, apartments and B&B’s.
 Historical, modern, quirky, luxury – we’ve got it all!

 Public transport optionsGetting to the city from Schipol airport is cheap and easy.
 The train station is in the main hall and will take you to the city in 16 minutes.
 Once there, you can get around Amsterdam with metro, trams, trains, busses and ferries.
 Purchase an OV chipcard and top it up as you go.
 Or, opt for an hour or day pass (1-7 days).
 Ferries across the Ij-Meer to the Noord are regular, and journeys take minutes.
 Best of all, they’re free!
 And don’t forget, you can always rent a bike.
 Unlike other places, cyclists rule the road here (they’re built especially for bikes).
 It might be hard to believe, but it’s sometimes quicker than public transport or car.